How to keep the family home during bankruptcy

 When liquidating assets, banks consider any “excessive property” first, evaluating value based on a family’s need.
 Many families may wonder, during these evaluations, will they lose the house?

-Determining if the house is excessive property
+Determining if the family home is excessive property

 When filing for bankruptcy, three primary factors impact whether a family keeps the house:

-1. Type of bankruptcy: Individuals can choose to file Chapter 7 or Chapter 13 bankruptcy.
+Individuals can choose to file Chapter 7 or Chapter 13 bankruptcy.
 The two types vary in the tax exemptions they offer families.
 If a family’s asset or property does not reach a specific dollar amount in value, that asset is exempt from liquidation.
 Chapter 7 bankruptcy offers lower value, but stricter, exemptions.
 Chapter 13 provides a better chance to keep the house, but most families will not qualify for Chapter 13.

-2. Equity in the home: When deciding which property is exempt, the bankruptcy trustee looks at only the equity of the house.
+When deciding which property is exempt, the bankruptcy trustee looks at only the equity of the house.
 Equity considers the house’s market value, subtracting the remaining balance of the mortgage or home equity loans.
 Most individuals filing for bankruptcy have low or negative equity in their homes and can keep their houses.
 Even if one’s home is over the exemption limit, the trustee may offer buyback options.

 Take advantage of legal counsel